-(1) Adjusted results are non-GAAP measures.
-See the non-GAAP section of CIBC's Q3 2019 Report to Shareholders.

-Fiscal years prior to 2011 are under Canadian GAAP.
+- (1) Adjusted results are non-GAAP measures.
+See the non-GAAP section of CIBC's 2019 Annual Report. - (2) Fiscal years prior to 2011 are under Canadian GAAP.
 Fiscal years 2011 to 2017 are under IAS 39.
 Effective November 1, 2017, we adopted IFRS 9.
-(2)

-(3) Allowance for Credit Losses divided by Gross Impaired Loans and Acceptances.
+Banking that fits your life. - Allowance for Credit Losses divided by Gross Impaired Loans and Acceptances. - (4) The ratio is calculated as the provision for credit losses on impaired loans to average loans and acceptances, net of allowance for credit losses.